-Shares
+- Shares

-Current or pre-existing relationships with employees
+Current or pre-existing

+relationships with employees

-Positions held
+- Positions held

-Previous employment
+- Previous employment

-Hospitality or gifts
+- Hospitality or gifts

 Obligation, allegiance

-The onus is on Councillor and Council Staff to remain vigilant and promptly declare an actual or potential conflict of interest to Council.
+The onus is on Councillors and Council Staff to remain vigilance to promptly declare an actual or potential conflict of interest to Council.

-For quotes and tenders exceeding \$50,000 (GST inclusive), the evaluation panel members must complete and sign a 'Conflict of Interest and Confidentiality Statement' prior to evaluation.
+For quotes and tenders exceeding \$50,000 (GST inclusive), all evaluation panel members must complete and sign a 'Conflict of Interest and Confidentiality Statement' prior to the evaluation process.